We Are OFK

-We Are OFK is an episodic adventure game developed by Team OFK and directed by Teddy Dief.
+We Are OFK is an episodic narrative adventure game developed by Team OFK and directed by Teddy Dief.
 Its five episodes released between August and September 2022 for PlayStation 4, PlayStation 5, Microsoft Windows and Nintendo Switch.
 It serves as the fictional biography of the developers' virtual band, OFK.

 Gameplay

 The player chooses dialogue choices for one of the four characters by selecting thoughts or by texting on a phone.
 The five music videos contain interactive elements, including collecting or interacting with objects.

 Plot

 The band OFK consists of keyboard player and manager Itsumi Saito, singer Luca Le Fae, visual artist Carter Flores and producer Jey Zhang.
 It is set in Los Angeles.

 Development and release

 Funding was provided by Kowloon Nights.
 The game and virtual band were announced with a concert video at The Game Awards 2020 for release in spring 2021.
+OFK's songs were composed by Thom Powers and Luna Shadows.
 It was delayed to 2022 and the episodes were released in weekly intervals, except for one and two releasing simultaneously.
+In May 2023, the developer said the game's name would be changed to Pop.
+Love.
+Panic!